teambdd/multiple-cart--narrative-theme/README.md

 > This modification aims to add more than 1 product, unfortunately this is still a manual system that cannot be automated, maybe another time there will be a change back to this customization.

-> To add this modification some file changes are required. for other themes you can adjust the code here
+> To add this modification some changes are needed, for other themes can be adjusted with the file below.
+The file that we have to modify is :
+1. product-template.liquid
+2. theme.js

 ### Installation

-- Create a new add to cart button, under the previous add to cart button, like this.
+- Open product-template.liquid and create a new add to cart button, under the previous add to cart button, like this.

     ```
     <button type="submit" name="add" {% unless current_variant.available %} aria-disabled="true"{% endunless %} aria-label="{% unless current_variant.available %}{{ 'products.product.sold_out' | t }}{% else %}{{ 'products.product.add_to_cart' | t }}{% endunless %}" class="btn product-form__cart-submit{% if section.settings.enable_payment_button %} btn--secondary-accent{% endif %}" data-add-to-cart>